GIS Gives Second Chance to Two Applicants After Dumsor Disrupts Online Aptitude Test

 Watch the TikTok video here:

-In an earlier report, YEN.com.gh noted that applicants for the Ghana Police Service could proceed with their application process.
-WASSCE applicants for the Ghana Immigration Service are advised to remain patient.
+In an earlier report, YEN.com.gh noted that applicants for the Ghana Police Service could proceed with their application process, with WASSCE applicants for the GIS being advised to remain patient.

-Their test environment is still being prepared, and they will receive notifications as soon as it is ready.
-The government has emphasised that the test deadline will be extended to accommodate all candidates affected by these updates.
+At the time, the government had emphasised that the test deadline would be extended to accommodate all candidates affected by these updates.

 Applicants call on Muntaka over aptitude test

-Earlier, YEN.com.gh reported that a group had appealed to Interior Minister Muntaka Mohammed-Mubarak and the authorities to resolve the technical challenges job seekers are experiencing while taking online tests to potentially qualify for security services jobs.
+Earlier, YEN.com.gh reported that a group had appealed to Muntaka Mohammed-Mubarak and the authorities to resolve technical challenges while taking online tests.

 Read also